South Africa

 Sport

-The most popular sports in the country are rugby, football and cricket.
-The South African rugby team is one of the strongest teams in the world, a three-time winner of the World Cup (1995, 2007, 2019), several times topped the world rankings.
-Many South African rugby players are included in international halls of fame.
-Other developed sports include swimming, athletics, golf, boxing, tennis, netball, and the national sport of ringball.
+The most popular sports in South Africa are rugby, soccer, and cricket.
+The South African rugby team is one of the strongest teams in the world, winning the World Cup three times (1995, 2007, and 2019) and ranking high in the world rankings many times.
+Many South African rugby players are in the International Hall of Fame.
+Other well-developed sports include swimming, athletics, golf, boxing, tennis, netball, and ring-ball, the national sport.

-In 1995, South Africa hosted the Rugby World Cup, which they won by beating New Zealand in the final.
+In 1995, South Africa hosted the Rugby World Cup, defeating New Zealand in the final.

 In 2010, South Africa hosted the FIFA World Cup.
-In total, the South African team played three times at the World Cup (1998, 2002 and 2010), never leaving the group - 2 wins, 4 draws and 3 losses in 9 matches.
-In 1996, South Africa hosted the African Cup of Nations, and the national team, for the first time in history, playing in the final stage of the tournament, managed to win.
-In 1998, South African footballers took second place in the African Cup of Nations.
-In the 21st century, South African football players have never even reached the semi-finals.
-Among the most famous football players from South Africa are Dr. Kumalo, Aron Mokoena, Benny McCarthy, Sean Bartlett, Lucas Radebe.
+In 1996, South Africa hosted the Africa Cup of Nations, and for the first time in its history, the national team reached the final and won the tournament.
+In 1998, the South Africans were runners-up in the Africa Cup of Nations, and in the 21st century, no South African soccer player has reached even the semi-finals.
+Some of the most famous soccer players from South Africa include Dr. Khumalo, Aron Mokoena, Benny McCarthy, Sean Bartlett, and Lucas Radebe.

-At the Olympic Games, representatives of South Africa have won more than 80 awards, including more than 25 gold medals.
-The greatest number of awards was won in athletics, swimming and boxing.
-From 1962 to 1990, South Africa, after the resolution of the UN General Assembly 1761, which condemned the policy of apartheid, was excluded by the IOC from the Olympic movement, the country's athletes did not compete at the Games.
-Athletes from South Africa during this period were not allowed to other international competitions.
+At the Olympics, South Africa's national team has won more than 80 awards, including more than 25 gold medals.
+The most prizes were won in athletics, swimming, and boxing. from 1962 to 1990, South Africa was excluded from the Olympic movement by the IOC following UN General Assembly Resolution 1761, which condemned apartheid policies, and no athletes from the country competed in the Olympics.
+Athletes from South Africa during this period were also not allowed to compete in other international competitions.

-The country hosts an annual multi-day cycling event that brings together leading athletes from around the world.
+Every year, the country hosts a multi-day cycling event that attracts top athletes from around the world.

-The South African national ice hockey team participated in tournaments of the second and third divisions.
+The South African national ice hockey team participated in the second and third division tournaments.

-Every year, since 1921, The Comrades Ultramarathon has been held in the country.
-The route, 90 km long, passes through the territory of the province of KwaZulu-Natal.
-The Comrades is the world's oldest and most massive track and field ultramarathon race.
-More than 10,000 South African and foreign athletes successfully completed The Comrades in 2009.
-Competitions are open to both professionals and ordinary runners.
-The 2000s were triumphant for Russian runners.
-Such athletes as Tatyana Zhirkova, Leonid Shvetsov, Oleg Kharitonov, Elena and Olesya Nurgaliyev, Marina Myshlyanova rose to the podium.
+Every year since 1921, the country has hosted the Comrades Ultramarathon.
+The 90-kilometer-long route passes through the province of KwaZulu-Natal.
+Comrades is the oldest and most extensive track and field ultramarathon race in the world; in 2009, more than 10,000 South African and international athletes completed the race.
+The event is open to both professional and regular runners; the 2000s were a triumphant era for Russian runners.
+Athletes such as Tatiana Zhirkova, Leonid Shvetsov, Oleg Kharitonov, Elena and Olesya Nurgaliev, and Marina Maishlyanova made the podium.